bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 Minimum system requirements are as follows:

-- working Linux host with 4-8 GB of RAM and 4 CPU cores;
+- Linux host with 4-8 GB of RAM and 4 CPU cores;
 - Docker v17.03 installed.

 The platform is deployed with no entities.
 Thus, the pipeline can be structured from scratch.
 The entities can be added to the platform via `REST API <http://streamjuggler.readthedocs.io/en/develop/SJ_CRUD_REST_API.html>`_ or `the UI <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_ .